surma/surma.dev/content/things/omt-for-three-xr.md

 ## Instanced rendering

 Currently, each ball is drawn individually, causing a large number of draw calls.
-This is one of the more common mistakes to make WebGL perform badly.
+This is one of the more common optimizations you can look at when writing OpenGL.
 To batch similar objects into one draw call, you can use a technique called [instanced rendering][drawarraysinstanced].
 ThreeJS now has support for this technique with their new [`InstancedMesh`][instancedmesh].
 Conveniently, WebGL and consequently `InstancedMesh` works with `ArrayBuffer`s, allowing us to pass the data we get from the worker straight to WebGL, without having to loop over it.

 ```js
 async function init() {